German Shepherd Dog

 |Personality||Loyal, adaptable, protective, slightly wary|

 German Shepherds are extremely adaptable, super athletic and loves challenging tasks.
 It can be well trained to help people e.g. disabled people or people in need (like avalanche victims).
 One thing’s for sure: they definitely need a task, a mission, a job.
 In the US, the German Shepherd is No. 2 in the most popular dogs - according to the American Kennel Club.
-It is No. 2 for more than 5 years now and it is even more popular than the Golden Retriever and the French Bulldog (as of 2019).
+It is No. 4 this year, after being No. 2 for more than 5 years now.
+It was even more popular than the Golden Retriever and the French Bulldog (2019).
 There is one thing you definitely have to know: It sheds all year round.
 And it destroys things when bored.

 The German Shepherd is exceptionally smart.
 They're considered the third smartest dog breed, right behind the Border Collie and the Poodle.
 It’s not hard to train this dog and teach it commands.
 It very quickly understands what you want from it, and can put this knowledge to use after just a few repetitions.

 Still: training is not something that you have to “get out of the way” when your dog is a puppy so you can sit back and relax.
 As German Shepherds tend to have a very strong protective instinct, owners must constantly make sure that these dogs don’t overstep the line.
 You have to regularly practice to make sure they don’t put a paw wrong.

 Pros and Cons